ssh88/FeatureFlags/README.md

     }
 ```

-Here we are fetching the default fall back value from the json config file:
+Here we are fetching the default fallback value from the JSON config file:

 ```
  func defaultValue<T>(for key: String, _ type: T.Type) -> T? {